StructifyAI/structify-python/docs/source/python_client/datasets.rst

         from structify import Structify
         from structify.types import Table, Property, Relationship

-        client = Structify(api_key=os.environ["STRUCTIFY_API_TOKEN"])
+        client = Structify()

         tables = [
             Table(
-                name="job",
+                name="founder",
-                description="the job history of the employee",
+                description="the founder of a company",
                 properties=[
+                    Property(name="name", description="The name of the founder"),
+                    Property(name="bio", description="The bio of the founder"),
-                    Property(name="title", description="The title of the job"),
+                    Property(name="title", description="The title of the founder"),
-                    Property(name="company", description="The company the employee worked for") ]
+                ]
             ),
             Table(
-                name="university",
-                description="an educational institution",
-                properties=[
+                name="company",
+                description="a private company that is interested in raising capital", properties=[
-                    Property(name="name", description="The name of the school"),
+                    Property(name="name", description="The name of the company"),
+                    Property(name="business_description", description="The description of the company"),
-                    Property(name="location", description="The location of the school")
+                    Property(name="location", description="The location of the company"),
                 ]
             ),
             Table(
-                name="employee",
-                description="details about employees at a certain company.", properties=[
+                name="investor",
+                description="an investor (usually a venture capital firm) that is interested in investing in a company", properties=[
-                    Property(name="name", description="the full name of the employee"), Property(name="current_title", description="the current title of the employee") ]
+                    Property(name="name", description="The name of the investor"),
+                    Property(name="description", description="The description of the investor"),
+                    Property(name="location", description="The location of the investor"),
+                ]
             )
         ]

         relationships = [
             Relationship(
-                name="worked",
+                name="invested",
-                description="connects the employee to their job history", source_table="employee",
+                description="connects the company to the investor",
-                target_table="job"
+                source_table="company",
+                target_table="investor"
             ),
             Relationship(
-                name="education",
+                name="founded",
-                description="connects the employee to their education history", source_table="employee",
+                description="connects the company to the founder",
-                target_table="education"
+                source_table="company",
+                target_table="founder"
             )
         ]

         client.datasets.create(
-            name="employees",
+            name="startups",
-            description="A dataset named 'employees' that tells me about their job and education history.", tables=tables,
+            description="A dataset named 'startups' that tells me about their job and education history.", tables=tables,
             relationships=relationships
             )

-        client.datasets.get(name="employees")
+        client.datasets.get(name="startups")

 And the output will echo back a representation of the schema you just created.